Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 [^world_editor]: Seriously, people have made so many different minigames on the Warcraft 3 engine using World Editor scripts.
 It even popularized [an entire genre](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena) of video games: [Defense of the Ancients](https://en.wikipedia.org/wiki/Defense_of_the_Ancients), or DotA, was originally not a standalone game, but a Warcraft 3 map.

+[^her]: Misha is stated to be female in post-Warcraft 3 materials, which is odd because in Russian, it's a masculine name.

 [^settler_horde]: The four terms are [courtesy of Ramses](https://ramses-reviews.blogspot.com/2014/01/a-special-look-at-alliance-part-two.html).